-Oxford United chairman Sumrith 'Tiger' Thanakarnjanasuth wrote the following notes for the Cambridge United programme in the Papa John's Trophy tonight:
+Oxford United Chairman Sumrith 'Tiger' Thanakarnjanasuth wrote the following programme notes for the Sky Bet League One game against Cambridge United:

 Good afternoon everyone and welcome to the first home game of what we hope will be another very exciting season.
 Oxford against Cambridge has a nice sound to it for a first home game and we hope our visitors from the other university town enjoy their afternoon with us.

 Since our last game back in April a lot has changed at the club, all designed to make us stronger.
 Karl and the recruitment team have built a very strong squad, and adding players like Stuart Findlay, Ciaron Brown, Ed McGinty, Jodi Jones, Josh Murphy and Yanic Wildschut to a squad where we hope Marcus Browne and Sam Baldock will have a major impact after last season’s injuries is a very promising start.
 Karl knows he has the support and backing of the whole Board and there may be one or two new faces by the time you read this, certainly before the end of the window.

 Off the field we have invested heavily in the training ground and I am pleased to see our friends from Bangkok Glass extend their partnership to become shirt sponsors as well as Training Centre partners as well as the continued support from Chaokoh and Polythene UK.
 We have brand new pitches, we have a superb new gym and there are so many new ideas and pieces of equipment to help the players prepare and recover from what is always a physically tough season.

 I was lucky enough to spend some time around Karl and the players in pre-season and their spirit and togetherness are as strong as ever.
 I saw the support they received at Derby last weekend, and I think we are in good shape, especially with 5,000 season tickets sold and fans backing the team in numbers again.